-- Decreased night vision, tunnel vision, watery eyes, increased sensitivity to light.
+- Decreased night vision, tunnel vision, watery eyes, and increased sensitivity to light.

-- Allergic reaction with the presence of swelling of the face, mouth, tongue or throat and difficulty in breathing.
+- Allergic reaction with the presence of swelling of the face, mouth, tongue, or throat and difficulty breathing.

 Warnings and Contraindications

-You should not use thioridazine if you have a heart rhythm disorder, a history of long QT syndrome, uncontrolled or uncontrolled high blood pressure, very low blood pressure, or if you have drowsiness, slow breathing, a weak pulse, or decreased alertness.
+You should not use thioridazine if you have a heart rhythm disorder, a history of long QT syndrome, uncontrolled or uncontrolled high blood pressure, external blood pressure, drowsiness, slow breathing, a weak pulse, or decreased alertness.

 You should not use thioridazine if: